Create interactive email designs that convert more

 Aesthetically pleasing emails always leave a good impression on the readers.
 One such brand - Headspace is known for its visually appealing application.
 Headspace simplifies meditation and sleep, and the colors they use also create a positive psychological experience.
 Here’s a newsletter about their newest addition in mindfulness, which follows the inverted pyramid layout, effortlessly guiding subscribers to the CTA.

-Freshworks CRM is a next-generation CRM which combines the powers of sales force automation, marketing automation, chat, and telephony.
-With an intelligent marketing automation module built for fast-paced teams, we believe in saving as much of your time while creating brilliant newsletters.
+Freshmarketer (formerly Freshworks CRM) is a next-generation marketing automation software built for fast-paced teams.
+We believe in saving as much of your time while creating brilliant newsletters.
 Once you have your basics clear, principles in place, and color palette in mind, you can create a stunning email design within minutes.